 New York has plenty of dark secrets.
-We have selected 8 or 12 haunting tales to scare the history of New York into your memory for ever!
+NYC Ghosts 8 or 12 haunting tales to scare the history of New York into your memory forever!

-In 1797 the land was purchased by the city and used as a makeshift graveyard for the poor and indigent, this was bargain-basement burial, cheap, thin coffins were used to encourage decomposition, so more bodies could be buried on top of those poor souls.
-Estimates put the number of dead within the park at over 20,000 people.
-Walking on top of these victims of Cholera and Yellow fever puts a chill in you, when you realize every step puts you on top on another grave.
+In 1797 the land was purchased by the city and used as a makeshift graveyard for the poor and indigent.
+This was a bargain-basement burial, cheap, thin coffins were used to encourage decomposition, so more bodies could be buried on top of those poor souls.
+Estimates put the number of the dead within the park at over 20,000 people.
+Walking on top of these victims of Cholera and Yellow fever puts a chill in you when you realize every step puts you on top of another grave.

-Whether you have just a few hours to take in a New York experience, or if you are a hard-boiled local, we promise you will learn more about the past and current hauntings of New York City on our hour-long tour than you could in a week of research.
+Whether you have just a few hours to take in a New York experience, or if you are a hard-boiled local, you will learn more about the past and current hauntings of New York City on this hour-long tour than you could in a week of research.

 What's on my ghost tour?